BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Store your written Passport PIN in your Primary Storage.
 1. [  ] Store one Passport MicroSD in your Secondary Storage.
 1. [  ] If you have access to encrypted cloud storage, such as the "Notes" feature on LastPass, store an extra copy of your Passport Backup Words there as well as your Passport PIN[^41].
+1. [  ] Put on your calendar a TODO to "Update MicroSD Storage (Step M)" three years in the future.

 _Any Alternative Signing Device may be used to replace this Step._